challey17/showerthoughts-api/README.md

 [Live Link](https://showerthoughts.vercelapp.com)

 App for sharing "shower thoughts" - brief observations about life that are often humorous.
-Users are given an Id that is stored in their device local storage which allows for user specific data without a login/password.
+Users are given an Id that is stored in their device local storage which allows for user-specific data without a login/password.

 [Client Repo](https://showerthoughts.vercelapp.com)